sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-replay-instance.md

 )
 ```

-This is good to use but it doesn't work for the smart contract with stateful properties of type [HashedMap](../how-to-write-a-contract/built-ins.md#hashedmap) or [HashedSet](../how-to-write-a-contract/built-ins.md#hashedset).
+However, it doesn't work for the smart contract with states of type [HashedMap](../how-to-write-a-contract/built-ins.md#hashedmap) or [HashedSet](../how-to-write-a-contract/built-ins.md#hashedset), since each instance only contains hashed values, not originals.

-In this section, we will take [contract](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/crowdfundReplay.ts) `src/contracts/crowdfundReplay.ts` in [boilerplate](https://github.com/sCrypt-Inc/boilerplate) as an example, and introduce how to replay these contract instances to the latest states.
+In this section, we will take [contract CrowdfundReplay](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/crowdfundReplay.ts) `src/contracts/crowdfundReplay.ts` as an example, and introduce how to replay these contract instances to the latest states.

 This crowdfund contract contains a HahsedMap `donators` record of the donors' public key and their donation satoshi amount.